VinAIResearch/Anti-DreamBooth/README.md

 - CelebA-HQ: consists of 30,000 images at $1024 × 1024$ resolution.
 We
 use the annotated subset from [here](https://github.com/ndb796/CelebA-HQ-Face-Identity-and-Attributes-Recognition-PyTorch) that filters and groups images into 307 subjects with at least 15 images for each subject.

 In this research, we select 50 identities from each dataset and carefully choose a subset of 12 images for each individual based on good pose and lighting.
-These examples are evenly divided into 3 subsets, including the reference clean set (set A), the target projecting set (set B), and an extra clean set for uncontrolled setting experiments (set C). *These full split sets of each dataset will be provided soon!*
+These examples are evenly divided into 3 subsets, including the reference clean set (set A), the target projecting set (set B), and an extra clean set for uncontrolled setting experiments (set C).
+These full split sets of each dataset are provided at [here](https://drive.google.com/drive/folders/1JX4IM6VMkkv4rER99atS4x4VGnoRNByV).

 For convenient testing, we have provided a split set of one subject in VGGFace2 at `./data/n000050/`.